olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

 {% render "partials/figure.html",
   src: "/images/simplifying-genetic-risk/other/hero-concept-1",
   alt: "One of my iterations on the motif concept.",
-  caption: "An alternative iteration on the circular concept featuring increasing and decreasing risk for various condtions."
+  caption: "An alternative iteration on the circular concept featuring increasing and decreasing risk for various conditions."
 %}

 ### Created a competitor comparison to drive uptake